Tag

 A Noise-Canceling Earplug for Studying

 One way to create a noise-canceling earplug for studying is by using a combination of materials that are readily available.
 Start by purchasing a pair of foam earplugs and a set of noise-canceling headphones.
 Cut off the ear cups from the headphones and remove the speakers from them.
 Apply a generous amount of hot glue to the earplugs and attach the speakers to them.
 Once the glue has dried, cover the speakers with the ear cups and test the earplugs by playing some music.
 The result should be a pair of earplugs that block out ambient noise while still allowing you to listen to your study music.
-This could be a smart class projects idea for students focused on learning and product design.

 11. A Device That Helps You Organize Your School Supplies